Unnaithan Thambi

 Unnaithan Thambi is a 1974 Indian Tamil-language film directed and co-edited by R. Vittal, and written by Panchu Arunachalam.
 The film stars Jaishankar and Jayachitra, with Ashokan, Srikanth, Thengai Srinivasan and Vennira Aadai Moorthy in supporting roles.
 It was released on 30 August 1974.
 The film's storyline was later adapted for Raja Chinna Roja (1989), also written by Arunachalam.

 Plot

 Jaishankar is the caretaker in a household managed by Ashokan.
 After Ashokan loses his vision, Jaishankar manages things in the household, and exposes the treachery of Ashokan's brother-in-law.

 Production

 Unnaithan Thambi was originally planned as a different film with A. V. M. Rajan which was shelved.
-Another film with same title was later launched by a different production company with Jaishankar began production at Vauhini Studios on April 1974.
+Another film with same title was later launched by a different production company with Jaishankar began production at Vauhini Studios in April 1974.

 Themes

 The film has several dialogues which Sridhar Swaminathan, writing for Hindu Tamil Thisai, feels were in support of M. G. Ramachandran.